mrakgr/Trading-Journal/journal_2025.md

 > We haven't see that before.
 10k shares.
 Big level.

 He already went short prior to that.
 I wonder if he'll short more?

+> That's what we waited for.
+A lot of trading is just siting back and waiting for these good risk to reward situations to occur.

+I actually missed the big print myself as I was focusing on the L2 box and looking at the offer.